patrikas-sestokas/BookLibrary/README.md

     * if `false` - the amount of free remaining copies in the library
 * **`-delete`** `[isbn] [amount : int]`

-  Updates the amount of books with `[isbn]` accordingly, if there are no issues of said book and it's amount reaches 0 - it's deleted entirely and can only be reintroduced using **`-add`** command.
+  Updates the amount of books with `[isbn]` accordingly, if no one is leasing said book and it's amount reaches 0 - it's deleted entirely and can only be reintroduced using **`-add`** command.
 * **`-help`**

 ## Examples